 But you can avoid these!
 Just pee after each time you have sex (urine is actually sterile and can “clean out” all the extra stuff there) and drink some cranberry juice.
 You’ll be fine.
 And make sure he urinates, too!
 It’s much better for both of you and a good habit to get into.

-8. Bring something else to do.
+8. Bring something else to do on the honeymoon.

 If you’re going to a hotel or a honeymoon destination for a few days, you’re going to need something else to do.
 Seriously.
 You can’t have sex all the time.

+There are plenty of other things to do on your honeymoon that will still provide quality time together.
 Bring some board games two people can play.
 Bring a computer with Netflix on it.
 Bring bathing suits to go swimming or work out gear.
 Bring good sneakers so you can go for a hike or play tennis.